 A Brooklyn native, Matty has been making big moves and is being recognized for his work in the New York City and national music scenes.
 Don’t let his young looks fool you – this experienced musician started on drums at age five, and within a few short years he was sneaking into bars and clubs to sit in with as many musicians as possible.
 As a teenager, Matty started working as a musician for hire, making his mark performing on major television shows, national tours and studio work with some legendary heavy hitters.

+Encouraged by his father, Billy Amendola, who had three Billboard Top 10 dance hits with his band Mantus, Matty developed his talents beyond the drum kit, learning guitar and writing his own music.
 By age 13, Matty was playing with a variety of bands, opening up for larger acts in nearly every small venue in New York City.
 Throughout high school, Matty worked as a drummer for hire for studio work and live shows.
 He also started running his father’s studio, helping young talent by producing their music and giving them a professional, marketable product.

 In late 2006, right out of high school, Matty embarked on a 22-city tour as both drummer and MD for “Jump,” a dance competition shown on Nickelodeon, and toured with Nick Diaz and Weird Old America.
 Through this extensive touring, Matty quickly became a well-known drummer within the industry for his hard-hitting rock/funk style and appeared in advertisements in every drum magazine in the United States.